PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================

+### April 4, 2024 The [PowerShell Gallery](https://powershellgallery.com) is experiencing intermittent failures.
 __Status: Resolved__

-### April 3, 2024 The [PowerShell Gallery](https://powershellgallery.com) is experiencing intermittent failures.
-The team is currently investigating and working on mitigating the issue as quickly as possible.
+__Summary of Impact__: PowerShellGallery.com experienced an outage.
+Users were be unable to access the gallery or download packages.

+__Root Cause__: Route cause was due to a SQL outage impacting PSGallery access to its database.
+Request failures began roughly 00:53 UTC on April 4, and resolved around 04:07 UTC.

 ### March 4, 2024 The [PowerShell Gallery](https://powershellgallery.com) is experiencing an issue with account login.
 The team is currently investigating and working on mitigating the issue as quickly as possible.